joshuagryphon/plastid/docs/source/tour.rst

 See also
 --------
-For an in-depth discussion of these data structures, see:

-  - :doc:`Example <examples>` analyses
+  - :doc:`examples`

-  - Detailed :ref:`module documentation <modindex>`:
+  - Detailed :ref:`module documentation <modindex>` for complete descriptions of the attributes and methods of these and other data structures

       - :mod:`yeti.genomics.roitools`